 When light is used to send a message from one medium to another, then the optical communication system is used.
 The message is transformed into signals, and the signals are transferred from the sender to the receiver.

 Light signals are received from the base and then decide the next steps.
-Optical communications systems are also used by railways and even on roads in the form of traffic signals.
+Optical and wireless communications and systems are also used by railways and even on roads in the form of traffic signals.
 Greenlight is for go, while Red light is a signal to stop.

 SOS signals also use optical communication systems.